-In addition to offering writing and research consultations to USF students, Writing Studio Coordinators frequently work with faculty to design syllabi and create assignment prompts, organize creative lesson plans and facilitate mini-workshops for their courses (on writing topics such as citation styles and quotation integration).
+In addition to offering writing and research consultations to USF students, Writing Studio Coordinators frequently work with faculty and staff to design syllabi and create assignment prompts, organize creative lesson plans, facilitate mini-workshops for their courses (on writing topics such as citation styles and quotation integration), and train TAs to provide assistance in the development of best practices for writing feedback.
 Additionally, we often work with faculty to prepare journal articles for submission and to integrate reviewers’ comments and are happy to serve as resources for advising new and experienced faculty.

 Please contact the Coordinators at USFWritingStudio@gmail.com to discuss how we may be of assistance with your research, scholarship, and teaching responsibilities.

 The Writing Studio is available for brief presentations to your students about Writing Studio services, hours, expectations, and benefits.
 If you’d like to schedule a services presentation for your class, please contact the Coordinators to arrange for a convenient day/time.

 The Writing Studio offers writing resources that address topics such as outlining, writing thesis statements, writing in the sciences, citation style guidelines, and many other things.
 You are more than welcome to use our resources to supplement your course assignments.
 They are available both inside and outside the Studio or via the Resources link.
 If you’d like to request that we create a new handout, please contact us at USFWrtingStudio@gmail.com, and we’d be more than happy to discuss your ideas.

 If you’d like to provide your students with information about the Writing Studio, you’re welcome to use the statement below on your syllabus.